 Three of the top four major sports leagues in the U.S. — the MLB, NFL, and NBA — each have their own subscription service for out-of-market games, making those ideal for folks who live far away from their team of choice.
 (The NHL’s dedicated service, NHL.tv, was rolled up under ESPN+ in 2021.)

-MLS Season Pass, a service from Apple dedicated solely to the American soccer league, is the other big news in the streaming sports world.
-Featuring every game plus team content, documentaries, classic games, and more, fans from around the globe can subscribe for $15 a month or $99 a year.
+MLS Season Pass, a service from Apple dedicated solely to the American soccer league, was the streaming sports world’s biggest debut of 2023, prior to Sunday Ticket.
+Featuring every game plus team content, documentaries, classic games, and more, fans from around the globe can subscribe for the rest of the season at $29.
 Though it was initially thought that Apple TV+ subscribers would get this at no extra charge, it turns out that these customers can only stream the package at a discount: $13 a month or $79 a year.

 NBA League Pass gives you access to every game with the exception of regional blackouts and national broadcasts on channels like ESPN and TNT.
 (Blacked-out games are available everywhere for rewatching a few hours after they conclude — if you’re an avid fan.)
-You can pick a single team’s broadcast for $90 per season or the whole league for $100 on one device or $130 for simultaneous streaming on two devices.
+You can pick a single team’s broadcast for $90 per season or the whole league for $100 on one device or $150 for simultaneous streaming on three devices with no commercials.
 The subscription includes access to NBA TV, classic games, and original programming.

 MLB.tv, meanwhile, is a great option for most people looking to watch out-of-market games.
 We say “most people” here because there are some truly baffling blackout restrictions affecting people in areas where they can’t access the regional sports networks that show certain teams’ games.
 For those that can access the MLB.tv games of their choice, they’ll have the option of choosing between the home and away television and radio broadcasts — with Spanish-language broadcasts sometimes available.
 You can subscribe for a single team’s broadcasts at a discount, and the MLB usually offers discounted plans as the season progresses, so you can wait to see if your club of choice is actually worth a damn.